- Telia wanted to disrupt the traditional market for connecting smart meters in a power grid to enable better efficiency and interoperability.

 Telia turned to long-time partner, Ericsson for two reasons.
 First, it needed Ericsson’s extensive experience on smart meters and the utility domain to help them formulate a product and go-to-market strategy that would allow them to demonstrate the benefits and differentiators of cellular-enabled Massive IoT.

-Telia also needed the tools to execute their strategy and selected technology from Ericsson, which included the company’s Radio Access Network and Core solutions to provide NB-IoT and Cat-M1 connectivity, and IoT platform, to manage the devices, connectivity and security.
+Telia also needed the tools to execute their strategy and selected technology from Ericsson, which included the company’s Radio Access Network and Core Network solutions to provide NB-IoT and Cat-M1 connectivity, and IoT platform, to manage the devices, connectivity and security.

 Telia was able to show that the total cost of ownership (TCO) of NB-IoT has become less than powerline communications and RF Mesh for last mile connectivity.
 They were also able to show that management of the millions of smart meters could be greatly simplified with the right technology.